South Kaibab Trail vs Bright Angel Trail

 Location of the South Kaibab Trailhead and Bright Angel Trailhead on the South Rim

-Both of these trails are considered inner corridor trails (there are 3 main inner corridor trails – South Kaibab, Bright Angel, and North Kaibab on the North Rim).
+Both of these trails are considered inner corridor trails (there are 3 main inner corridor trails – South Kaibab Trail (South Rim), Bright Angel Trail (South Rim), and North Kaibab Trail (North Rim).

 Closest Town(s) to the South Rim: